Read This First

 1. Factors Contributing to Resolution: This is not just a label to file away; it changes how Metaphysics should be judged inside what the topic clarifies and what it asks the reader to hold apart.

-2. Central distinction: The importance of metaphysics to philosophy and comment on whether a deep helps separate what otherwise becomes compressed inside Metaphysics.
+2. Central distinction: Metaphysics to philosophy and comment on whether a deep understanding helps separate what otherwise becomes compressed inside Metaphysics.

 3. Best charitable version: The idea has to be made strong enough that criticism reaches the real view rather than a caricature.